 where τZk represents the Procrustes transformation of block Zk.
 The Tk is the matrix of translation constants (step (A.1)) which is easily handled by simply subtracting the mean.
 The Hk represents the rotation matrix (step (A.2)) and ρk represents the scalar from isotropic scaling (step (A.3)).
 Note that Hk is an orthogonal matrix; HTH=HHT=I.

 Translation can be removed from Equation 1 by centring of each variable first.
 The Hk and ρk of each data block are then obtained by minimising:

-k=1K||ρkZ[k]H[k]-YGPA||2 (2)
+(2)

 where YGPA represents the mean or so-called consensus matrix across all transformed blocks.
 The YGPA is of dimension (I × 2), i.e. exactly the same dimension as the individual data blocks Zk.
 As a final step YGPA is then analysed with PCA (i.e. rotated) where the scores plot represents the final consensus sensory map.
 The final consensus configuration is denoted FGPA.
 Note that the final PCA transform is optional.

 Note that since YGPA is of dimension (I × 2), only two principal components (PC) may be extracted from the data.
 As a consequence, all information in the resulting consensus product configuration FGPA, which is also of dimension (I × 2), will be contained in the space spanned by these two PC’s.
-A possible remedy to this could be to add a few columns of zeroes to each of the data blocks and then use regular GPA on the new datasets.
-Testing this idea is, however, beyond the scope of the paper.

 2.4 Multiple Factor Analysis (MFA)